 The first step to avoid sickness in your baby is to get the proper immunizations as soon as possible.
 “The flu vaccine prevents a viral infection that hospitalizes 200,000 people in this country every year and kills 36,000,” states Isadore Rosenfield, MD, Rossi Professor of Clinical Medicine at the NYU Weill Cornell Medical Center.

 The Center for Disease Control states that everyone who is at least six months old should be vaccinated for a flu shot.
 If your baby is younger than six months, try to make sure that those who are around your baby most have been vaccinated.
-Also, make sure that any older children are up-to-date on their vaccines and boosters, to ensure that they are not spreading anything to the baby.
+Also, make sure that any older children are up-to-date on their vaccines and boosters, to ensure that they aren’t spreading anything to the baby.

 Step 2: Wash Your Hands